Education and qualifications:

 What inspired you to become an engineer or pointed you towards an engineering career?

-I’ve always liked knowing how things work and it was my brother-in-law that steered me towards the engineering sector, by taking me on work experience with him for a week at a power station.
+I’ve always liked knowing how things work and my brother-in-law steered me towards the engineering sector, by taking me on work experience with him for a week at a power station.
 I loved every minute and that’s when I knew I wanted to be an engineer.

 Please describe your role or position within your workplace.

-I am a Student Electrical, Instrumentation, Control and Automation Engineer.
-I am the only student within my team and my role is to support the engineers with design and engineering work while developing my own knowledge, skills and experience.
+I am a Junior Electrical, Instrumentation, Control and Automation (EICA) Engineer working on water and wastewater projects.
+My role is to support the engineers with design and engineering work while developing my own knowledge, skills and experience.

 Can you describe a typical working day?